BertieSorensen/ChartInsights2/README.md

 ## JavaScript version

-Open `index.html` in a web browser.
-The page loads `data.csv` and displays a line chart using Chart.js.
-Select a data series from the dropdown and use your mouse wheel or drag to zoom and pan along the time axis.
+Open `index.html` in any modern browser (including the "Open Preview" feature in VS Code for Web).
+The page contains the CSV data inline so it works even when opened directly from the filesystem.
+It renders an interactive chart using Chart.js with zoom and pan controls.
+Use the dropdown to choose a series.

 ## Python Dash version